cdaringe/deep-pocket-discounts/design-discussion.md

 supporting cached mode was a simply a fun exercise to demonstrate a (non-ideal) mechanism as to how one may serve queries faster.

+in docker and/or production mode, you will also notice that all logs are in JSON. this is intenional--this structured logging format enables us or our orchestrator to pass logs of to a logging aggregator such that logs can more easily be searched in the context of a larger system.

 to run the api, please see its [associated readme](./packages/api/readme.md)

 ### ui